JuanIrache/gopro-telemetry/readme.md

 - Scene classifier

 This project is possible thanks to the [gpmf-parser documentation](https://github.com/gopro/gpmf-parser), open sourced by GoPro.

+## Presets

+These are the available preset formats:

+- **GPX** (.gpx) GPS Exchange format.
+Compatible with many maps systems.
+For quick visualization you can use the [DJI SRT Viewer](https://tailorandwayne.com/dji-srt-viewer/).
+Will force the _stream_ filter to be _GPS5_.

 ## More creative coding